OpenPathInc/OpHps.AltPay/README.md

 ### ApiLoginId

-This is your unique key that associates your Apple Pay account with OpenPath and Heartland System, which can be found under sites in the OpenPath backoffice. https://client.openpath.io.
+This is your unique key that associates your Apple Pay account with OpenPath and Heartland System, which can be found under sites in the OpenPath back office. https://client.openpath.io.
 For testing purposes, we have provided 10 varified ngrok URLs and matching API Login IDs, which can be found below.

 OpHps.ApiLoginId(API Login ID)